How Many Content Pillars Should You Have?

 List of content pillars example

 An example of this method could be seen in a life insurance company’s pillar approach to drive more traffic to their website.
 The company’s main pillar could be an ultimate guide covering the short tail topic: life insurance.
-They could then break down the topic into supporting pillars using specific, relevant keywords.
+They could then break down the topic into sub-pillars using specific, relevant keywords.
 These might look like:

 - Types of life insurance